Trump cheered loudly at college football title game

-Trump flew to Louisiana for Monday’s night’s game at the New Orleans Superdome, accompanied by first lady Melania Trump.
+Trump flew to Louisiana for Monday’s night’s game at the Superdome in New Orleans, accompanied by first lady Melania Trump.

 “It’ll be a great game.
 It’ll be something that a lot of people want to see,” he said as the couple departed the White House.